VikkiWalls/30-Day-Map-Challenge-2022/README.md

 #### Notes:
 * Maps prioritised aesthetic over function.
-* Enjoyed usinng Aerialod so much that I made extra map.
+* Enjoyed using Aerialod so much that I made extra map.

 [Back to top](#30-day-map-challenge-2022)